Aman1337g/Cpp-notes-and-codes/README.md

     - Built-in - int, float, char, double, bool.
     - User-defined - struct, union, enum .
     - Derived - array, function, pointer.

-### Rules to declare variables in C++

-- Variable names in C++ can range from 1 to 255 characters.
-- All variable names must begin with a letter of the alphabet or an underscore(_).
-- After the first initial letter, variable names can also contain letters and numbers.
-- Variable names are case sensitive. eg. - means variable 'aman' and 'Aman' are two different things in C++.
-- No spaces or special characters are allowed.
-- You cannot use a C++ keyword (a reserved word) as a variable name.

 <br>